 How to Escape for the Summer

-Summer is a time to get away, and as we edge closer to it, you’re probably yearning for an open road and an empty point break right about now.
+You’re probably yearning for an open road and an empty pointbreak right about now so a summer getaway is key.
 The world is a big place, so to help you get started we asked Dillon Perillo—a man whose passport is always within arm’s reach—to see what his ideal itinerary is for the summer months.

 Panama: Although it requires a bit more effort to get there, according to Dillon, Panama’s worth it.
 “It’s a bit of a journey, but it’s well worth the trip.
 The nights always rage and there’s great surf too.
 If you hug the Caribbean coastline, you won’t be disappointed.
 It’s like an archipelago of surfboarding glee.”